-Denetra is the founder of For Nurses By Nurses Productions, a media platform that includes a global health leadership initiative, a digital education center, and film production company.
-Denetra's work is focused on the development of the future nurse scientist, through a lens of diversity, global health and scientific story-telling.
+Denetra is the founder of For Nurses By Nurses Productions, a media platform that includes a leadership initiative, a digital education center, and film production company.
+Denetra's work is focused on bridging gaps in health equity through scientific-storytelling.

 She is a 22-year Navy Veteran, and a former United States Naval Nurse Corps Officer.
-Her professional background consists of a Bachelors of Science in Nursing, a Masters in Health Services Administration and Harvard Public Health Review Fellow.
+Her professional background consists of a Bachelors of Science in Nursing, a Masters in Health Services Administration.

 Her work is committed to helping bridge the gap of health disparities.
-Having studied public health and diveristy abroad, Denetra attended a mission trip to Chile and Argentina that allowed her to participate in group think tanks with diverse nursing, medical and public health executives as well as speak on panels to nursing students at the Universidad Finis Terrae and Hospital San Jose, in Santiago Chile.
+Having studied public health and diversity abroad, Denetra attended a mission trip to Chile and Argentina that allowed her to participate in group think tanks with diverse nursing, medical and public health executives.
+Additionally, she was a guest speaker to nursing students at the Universidad Finis Terrae and Hospital San Jose, in Santiago Chile.

-A Producer of Film, Denetra released her first mini-documentary on the The Black Angels: A Nurse's Story of African American Nurses who risked their lives to care for patients with tuberculosis at Seaview Hospital, when white nurses refused, and there was no cure.
-Her newly released film, Year of The Nurse and Midwife: A Film Project, is a riveting narrative that gives homage to the 200th birthday of Florence Nightingale and the culture of nursing.
+In 2019, Denetra released her first mini-documentary, The Black Angels: A Nurse's Story, the story of African American Nurses who risked their lives to care for patients with tuberculosis in the 1940's, at Seaview Hospital, when white nurses refused, and there was no cure.